 In the certificate program, you will study the financial concepts and strategies unique to healthcare, as well as the best practices related to assessment of organizational performance.
 Upon completion of the certificate, you’ll be prepared to effectively manage change and identify new opportunities, develop strategies and techniques for achieving fiscal accountability, and create a marketing plan for your healthcare organization.

 Through a course schedule that can be completed through both face-to-face and online classes, you can complete your certificate in as little as 12 months.
-The program’s flexibility and affordability will allow you to earn this valuable credential as you advance your career, and all certificate courses can also be applied toward a degree, such as a master of management or master of nonprofit administration.
+The program’s flexibility and affordability will allow you to earn this valuable credential as you advance your career, and all certificate courses can also be applied toward a degree, such as a master of organizational leadership or master of nonprofit administration.

 You’ll learn from respected professional faculty, including current hospital administrators, who are dedicated to helping you achieve your academic and professional goals.
 The certificate in healthcare management program is one of the options the School of Business and Nonprofit Management offers to students committed to becoming successful, ethical leaders in the nonprofit sector.

 These five classes are required for the certificate in healthcare management.
 Click on a course title to read its description.

 Review our semester schedules to see current offerings, including online and on-campus classes.

 This course addresses the economics and finance of modern healthcare organizations.
 It surveys the economic, social, political and ethical forces affecting the American healthcare industry and addresses the financial management required in this environment.
 It begins by reviewing public and private healthcare delivery and reimbursement systems, resource allocation issues, and the impact of current payer arrangements on the financial management of healthcare.
 Finally, financial strategies and operations will be covered and a sample financial plan for a hypothetical healthcare organization will be developed.
 Ethical considerations will be interwoven throughout the course.